Eastern Front (World War II): Operation Barbarossa: Summer 1941

 Operation Barbarossa began just before dawn on 22 June 1941.
 The Germans cut the wire network in all Soviet western military districts to undermine the Red Army's communications.
 Panicky transmissions from the Soviet front-line units to their command headquarters were picked up like this: "We are being fired upon.
 What shall we do?"
 The answer was just as confusing: "You must be insane.
 And why is your signal not in code?"

 At 03:15 on 22 June 1941, 99 of 190 German divisions, including fourteen panzer divisions and ten motorised, were deployed against the Soviet Union from the Baltic to the Black Sea.
 They were accompanied by ten Romanian divisions, three Italian divisions, two Slovakian divisions and nine Romanian and four Hungarian brigades.
 On the same day, the Baltic, Western and Kiev Special military districts were renamed the Northwestern, Western and Southwestern Fronts respectively.

 To establish air supremacy, the Luftwaffe began immediate attacks on Soviet airfields, destroying much of the forward-deployed Soviet Air Force airfield fleets consisting of largely obsolescent types before their pilots had a chance to leave the ground.
 For a month the offensive conducted on three axes was completely unstoppable as the panzer forces encircled hundreds of thousands of Soviet troops in huge pockets that were then reduced by slower-moving infantry armies while the panzers continued the offensive.
+Luftwaffe also dropped hundreds of Russian-speaking parachutists behind the offensive lines to bring back information of Soviet troops reserves' disposition.

 Army Group North's objective was Leningrad via the Baltic states.
 Comprising the 16th and 18th Armies and the 4th Panzer Group, this formation advanced through the Baltic states, and the Russian Pskov and Novgorod regions.
 Local insurgents seized the moment and controlled most of Lithuania, northern Latvia and southern Estonia prior to the arrival of the German forces.

 Army Group Centre's two panzer groups (the 2nd and 3rd), advanced to the north and south of Brest-Litovsk and converged east of Minsk, followed by the 2nd, 4th, and 9th Armies.
 The combined panzer force reached the Beresina River in just six days, 650 km from their start lines.
 The next objective was to cross the Dnieper river, which was accomplished by 11 July.
 Their next target was Smolensk, which fell on 16 July, but the fierce Soviet resistance in the Smolensk area and slowing of the Wehrmacht advance by the North and South Army Groups forced Hitler to halt a central thrust at Moscow and to divert the 3rd Panzer Group north.
 Critically, Guderian's 2nd Panzer Group was ordered to move south in a giant pincer manoeuvre with Army Group South which was advancing into Ukraine.
 Army Group Centre's infantry divisions were left relatively unsupported by armour to continue their slow advance to Moscow.